D. N. Aidit

-Dipa Nusantara Aidit (born Ahmad Aidit; 30 July 1923 – 22 November 1965) was an Indonesian communist politician, who served as General Secretary of the Communist Party of Indonesia (PKI) from 1951 until his summary execution during the mass killings of 1965–66.
+Dipa Nusantara Aidit (born Achmad Aidit; 30 July 1923 – 22 November 1965) was an Indonesian communist politician, who served as General Secretary of the Communist Party of Indonesia (PKI) from 1951 until his summary execution during the mass killings of 1965–66.
 Born on Belitung Island, he was nicknamed "Amat".

 Early life

 Aidit was born Achmad Aidit in Tanjung Pandan, Belitung, 30 July 1923.
 He was the first son of four.
 His parents were Abdullah Aidit and Mailan.
 Achmad and his siblings studied at Hollandsche Inlandsch School.

 In early 1936, Achmad asked his father to continue his studies in Jakarta (then called Batavia).
 Achmad then attended Middestand Handel School, instead of Meer Uitgebreid Lager Onderwijs, because the registration had already been closed.
 For three years he lived in Cempaka Putih with his father's colleague.
 He moved to Senen and lived with his brother Murad who followed in Achmad's footsteps.
 Unwilling to rely on money sent by their parents, Achmad and Murad tried to earn money themselves.
 In those times, Achmad was an active as member of Persatuan Timur Muda, under Gerindo (Indonesian People's Movement), led by Amir Sjarifudin and Adnan Kapau Gani, and later became the chairman.
 Achmad also changed his name to Dipa Nusantara, which was shortened as D.N. and was often mistaken for Djafar Nawawi, to conceal his descent which was at first, rejected by his father.